danilo-ambrosio/bookstore/worklog.md

 of classes](https://github.com/danilo-ambrosio/bookstore/tree/master/src/main/java/com/sporty/bookstore/domain/model/event) to support this tactical DDD pattern, having in mind that, usually in real scenarios, Loyalty Points may be eventually consistent (i.e. asynchronously updated).

-For a better understanding of how everything is wired, here's a sequence diagram of the purchase book operation and its async/non-blocking side effect on
+For a better understanding of how everything is wired, here's a sequence diagram showing the purchase book operation and its async/non-blocking side effect on
 Loyalty domain model:

 ```mermaid